WHAT EXACTLY DOES THE WRITER'S VOICE MEAN?

 "Narrative voice is your literary aura, your essence, the thing that allows writers the world over to write about the same topics in thrillingly different ways.
 Even though it's yours, your voice can take a long, long time to find.
 Postcollege, I spent two years trying to write like Raymond Carver.
 Raymond Carver I am not.
 But I got it into my head that this is what serious writing sounded like: alcoholic, importantly mundane.
 It was depressing to try to write like this, but the shorter my sentences got, the more I felt like I was approaching publication somewhere really big.
 It took me hundreds of rejections to give myself permission to dance like no one was watching - clearly, no one was.
 I embraced my inner freak and incorporated humor into my writing.
 And I started getting published."

 This idea of embracing yourself in order to develop your voice, rather than emulating it, transcends all art, not just the literary kind.
-A friend once told me that all it takes to act is to have the ability to lie.
-This is a huge misunderstanding of acting, or art in general.
-The truest art, the kind that resonates, affects us with a feeling that lingers long after we have left, is created not with masks or emulation, but with unabashed honesty.
+A friend once told me that all it takes to act is the ability to lie.
+This is a huge misunderstanding of acting, or art, in general.
+The truest art, the kind that resonates and affects us, is created not with masks or emulation, but with unabashed honesty.

 Here's a quick exercise to help you determine your individuality: